 Detachment says: “I interact with things, I experience things, but I do not own them.
 Everything passes.
 I can let them be, and let them go.”

-Letting go is the most essential skill for overcoming suffering.
+Learning how to let go is one of the most important things in overcoming suffering.
 It doesn’t mean that we live life less intensely; rather, we do what we are called to do with zest, and then we step back and watch what happens, without anxiety.
 It doesn’t mean we don’t love, play, work, or seek with intensity; but rather that we are detached from the results, knowing that we have full control only over the effort we make.

 At the deepest level, detachment is a disillusionment with external desires and goals, and there is the realization that the only reliable source of happiness is internal.
 It also involves not holding onto any particular state.